iloveicedgreentea/GoWatchIt/readme.md

     },
     // what to use for signal source
     "signal": {
-        // jvc, envy, or name of the binary sensor (see readme) "source": "jvc",
+        // jvc, envy, or name of the binary sensor (see readme), or you can specify seconds to wait like "13" "source": "jvc",
         // true if you want to pause plex until hdmi sync is done "waitforHDMIsync": false